eberban/eberban/books/refgram/src/grammar/numbers.md

 Numbers have various usages which require different definitions and arguments.
 The desired definition can be selected by ending the number with a particle of family __JI__ (__jie__ is inferred if omitted). __jie__ is mandatory between consecutive numbers to tell them apart.
-Particles other than __jie__ must be non-zero positive integer (no fractional part).
+Particles other than __jie__ must follow positive integer (no fractional part).

 - __ji__: `[E:tce* a] is (a group of) [number] things satisfying [A:(tca a)].`\
   Speaks about a set of expressed cardinality.